 The second part of this dissertation addresses IR-drop and power minimization techniques in embedded deterministic test environment.
 The proposed technique employs a controller that allows a given scan chain to be driven by either the decompressor or pseudo functional background.
 Experimental results indicate an average of 36% reduction in peak switching activity during capture using the proposed technique.

 In the last part of this dissertation, a new low power test data compression scheme using clock gater circuitry is proposed to simultaneously reduce test data volume and test power by enabling only a subset of the scan chains in each test phase.
 Since, most of the total power during test is typically in clock tree, by disabling significant portion of clock tree in each test phase, significant reduction in the test power in both combinational logic and clock distribution network are achieved.
 Using this technique, transitions in the scan chains during both loading of test stimuli and unloading of test responses decrease which will permit increased scan shift frequency and also increase in the number of cores that can be tested in parallel in multi-core designs.
 The proposed method has the ability of decreasing, in a power aware fashion, the test data volume.
 Experimental results presented for industrial designs demonstrate that on average reduction factors of 2 and 4 in test data volume and test power are achievable, respectively.

 Copyright 2011 Elham khayat moghaddam

 Khayat Moghaddam, Elham.
-"On low power test and low power compression techniques." doctoral dissertation, University of Iowa, 2011.
+"On low power test and low power compression techniques."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.